Mezzirak/5g-Deep-Learning-beamforming/README.md

 - **Advanced Channel Models:** Incorporate more complex and realistic channel models beyond the current Line-of-Sight (LoS) simulation, such as Rayleigh or Rician fading, to better represent non-line-of-sight (NLoS) conditions common in urban environments.

-- **Hyperparameter Optimisation:** Conduct a systematic hyperparameter tuning process for the deep learning model—exploring different optimisers, learning rates, batch sizes, and network architectures (e.g., adding more layers or neurons)—to maximise its performance.
+- **Hyperparameter Optimisation:** Conduct a systematic hyperparameter tuning process for the deep learning model—exploring different optimisers, learning rates, batch sizes, and network architectures (e.g., adding more layers or neurons), to maximise its performance.

 - **Alternative Network Architectures:** Investigate the effectiveness of other neural network architectures that may be better suited for signal processing tasks, such as Convolutional Neural Networks (CNNs) for spatial feature extraction or Complex-Valued Neural Networks that can handle complex numbers natively.